peterantypas/maiana/README.md

 # MAIANA&trade;: The Open Source AIS Transponder

 I started this project around 2015 with the intention of experimenting and eventually building something for my own boat.
 I was not impressed with commercial AIS class B transponders.
 They seemed bloated, expensive and some of them were particularly power-hungry.
-Also, they required at least two external RF cables, one for VHF and one for GPS.
-So I set out to create a lean and mean design.
-I must say that I'm quite pleased with the results.
+Also, my boat is rather small and I have very little room for "nav" instruments, so I didn't want a huge enclosure inside plus two external RF cables, one for VHF and one for GPS.
+So I set out to create my own lean and mean design and I sailed with it for 2 years.

+Fast forward to 2021, and several other sailors who are looking for the same features in an AIS unit asked me to build it for them.
 Here are some examples of MAIANA&trade; installations:

 <img src="images/InstallOnSolarPanels.jpg" height="320"/><img src="images/InstallOnRadarDome.jpg" height="320"/><img src="images/InstallOnSternRail.jpg" height="320"/>

 The main difference between MAIANA&trade; and every commercial transponder is that it's a self-contained unit, and thus its performance is 100% repeatable.
-With this design, we don't have to worry about a worn out coax going to the masthead via an antenna switch of unknown attenuation, connected to a whip antenna of unknown pedigree.
-MAIANA&trade; as a *system* is tuned for nothing but AIS and thus delivers a consistent RF performance, with an SWR of 1.2:1 or better:
+With this design, we don't have to worry about a worn out coax going to the masthead via an antenna switch of unknown attenuation, connected to a whip antenna of unknown efficiency and poor AIS tuning.

+MAIANA&trade; as a *system* is tuned for nothing but AIS and thus delivers a consistent performance, with an SWR of 1.15:1 or better.
+Your masthead VHF will not come anywhere near this:

 <img src="images/maiana-tuning.png"/>

 So with all the RF kept outside and under tight control, the system only needs power and data connections.
-What's the most common cable that can carry a few signals 30-50 feet away?
+Now, what's the most common cable that can carry a few signals 50 feet away?
 If you guessed "Ethernet", you guessed right.
-Commonplace Cat5 cable delivers a serial signal with minimal distortion at least 50 feet away.
-So that's what connects the outside unit to the cabin, where one of these 3 breakouts offers USB, NMEA0183 or NMEA2000 adapters to connect to the rest of the boat's systems:
+Commonplace twisted pair Cat5 cable delivers a serial signal with minimal distortion.
+So that's what connects the outside unit to the cabin, where one of these breakouts offers USB, NMEA0183 or NMEA2000 adapters to connect to the rest of the boat's systems:

 <img src="images/usbadapter.jpg" height="420"/><img src="images/nmea0183adapter.jpg" height="420"/><img src="images/nmea2000adapter.jpg" height="420"/>